Database development and training for Birmingham and the midlands

 Here are a few things to think about:

-• Make sure the user can tab around the fields on a form in the right order.
-Select Tab Order from the View menu when you are designing a form.
+- Make sure the user can tab around the fields on a form in the right order.
+Select from the menu when you are designing a form.